Overview

 required a new set of security features.
 Due to Pfizer reprioritizing various initiatives, this project was

-never fully realized, so no KPIs could be accurately measured out in the field.
+never fully realized, therefore no KPI’s could be accurately measured in the field.

-My favorite part of Scout was how different the experience is as compared to apps I have used and/or worked
+My personal favorite part of Scout was how different the experience is in comparison to apps I have